mila-iqia/fuel/docs/overview.rst

 .. warning::

-    :class:`DataStream` assumes that there is only one consumer of its epoch iterator.
+    :class:`DataStream` assumes that there is only one consumer per stream.
 Re-using data streams at multiple places in the code should be avoided, because it can lead to undefined behaviour.
     Instead, users should instantiate one data stream per consumer.